According to recent research, 74% of internet users participate in social media in one way or another.

 (And for a complete social media marketing plan for your business, contact SPINX Digital today).

 However, other social networks are ideal for different kinds of opportunities.
-Pinterest, for example, is great for any ecommerce operation, as it relies almost exclusively on visual content.
+Pinterest, for example, is great for any e-commerce operation, as it relies almost exclusively on visual content.
+In fact, you can get some of the best ideas for your website redesign from this platform itself.
 You can post alluring, dynamic images of your products, network with similar companies, and build an audience.
-Unlikely industries are also succeeding on Pinterest, such as Healthcare, Engineering, Politics and more.
+Unlikely industries are also succeeding on Pinterest, such as Healthcare, Engineering, Politics, and more.

+Branding Companies will tell you that this myth is really holding you back from making the most of the resources at your disposal.
 While social media is a powerful tool for directly engaging with your customers and fans, it can also generate sales.
 Dell famously made 3 million dollars from a promotion on Twitter.
-With a carefully measured, promotion-focused strategy, any company can improve their bottom line through social media.
+With a carefully measured, promotion-focused strategy, any company can improve its bottom line through social media.

 But stand-alone sales aren’t the only way social media can help.
-Many brands use them to build relationships with their audience, which in turn create customers in the long run.
+Many brands use them to build relationships with their audience, which in turn creates customers in the long run.

 Seniors are stereotypically regarded as incompetent when it comes to technology.
 We presume that they’re too old to understand the internet, let alone able to operate a social media account.